 Well, Valladolid, Mexico is quite simply one of the most vibrant, authentic places you'll find in a country that's chalk full of them.

-To further explain why, and to help you plan your visit, this post will cover the best things to do in Valladolid, the best hotels in Valladolid, where to eat and drink in this awesome town, plus a ton more useful and practical info!
+To help you plan your visit, this post will cover the best things to do in Valladolid, the best hotels in Valladolid, where to eat and drink, plus a ton more useful and practical info!

 There's a ton of information in this Ultimate Guide to Valladolid, Mexico, so I suggest clicking on the below Table of Contents to skip around within the article.